6chHenry/6chHenry.github.io/docs/academy.md

 ## Research Interest

-- **Deep Learning For Computer Vision**: I love the charm of computer vision which is amazing,because it makes computer able to *see* the images and videos!
+- **Computer Vision**: I love the charm of computer vision which is amazing,because it makes computer able to *see* the images and videos!
 - **Embodied AI**: Building the *brain* for the robots is also interesting for me!

 ---